Wednesday Reads: State of the Race and Dementia Don

 Another video captured a female Trump supporter taunting protesters before being surrounded and struck in the face with an egg and water balloons.

-Again, the ugliness outside is as bad as the ugliness inside where Donald Trump attacks just about every constitutional principal that’s ever been established by our democratically enacted governing bodies.
+Again, the ugliness outside is as bad as the ugliness inside where Donald Trump attacks just about every constitutional principal tumblr_magiuqPkXl1qldhy8o1_1280that’s ever been established by our democratically enacted governing bodies.
 He’s declared war on the press and the judiciary whenever they don’t do his bidding or act slavish towards him.

 A Donald Trump campaign staffer and a private security guard removed a POLITICO reporter from a campaign rally here on Thursday evening for reporting at the event without the campaign’s permission.